MohnishBangaru/project_venus/RUNPOD_SETUP.md

 # RunPod + Local ADB Server Setup Guide

-This guide will help you set up the UI-Venus Mobile Crawler on RunPod with a local ADB server for remote emulator access.
+This guide will help you set up the UI-Venus Mobile Crawler on RunPod to connect to your local emulator via ADB server.
+The RunPod instance will only install the ADB client to connect to your local machine where the emulator runs.

 ## 🚀 RunPod Setup